-The Little Unsaid is a music, film and poetry project stewed up in the badlands of West Yorkshire by multi-instrumentalist, producer and writer John Elliott.
-The music combines found sounds, beats and electronics with acoustic instrumentation, string and brass orchestration and John's haunting, androgynous vocals.
-Live, The Little Unsaid performs either as a full band, as a solo act (acoustic or with loops and electronics) or with string quartet.
+The Little Unsaid was stewed up in the badlands of West Yorkshire by multi-instrumentalist, producer and writer John Elliott.
+The music combines string and brass orchestration with beats, electronics, found sounds and John's haunting, androgynous vocals.

 'A giddying conflation of folk, electronica and lavish orchestration...one of the supposed genre’s grandest successes thus far' - Dots and Dashes

 'F***ing brilliant!' - Mary Guibert (Jeff Buckley's mother)

 ‘Just exquisite’ – Fresh on the Net